Calculating GST on the supply

 Providing rooms for free for non-business purpose

-When you put the hotel rooms to private use or provide it for free for non-business purpose, you need to account for output tax on the use of the hotel room based on the full cost to you of providing the use of the room.
+When you put the hotel rooms to private use or provide it for free for non-business purpose, you need to account for GST based on the full cost of providing the room.

 For more information, please refer to putting asset to personal use.